shecodes-students/S0E0/episode.md

 Simply make it a habit to click the bookmarklet whenever you do not see the reading list!
 ---
 title: Ready?
+template: reading_list.ejs
 resources: resources.yaml
 ---
-Okay, so here is your first quest, your first reading list.
-Enjoy the ride!
+Okay, so here is your first quest, your first reading list!
+After you have installed the bookmarklet, start by clicking on the headline next to step 1, it will take you to the external web site.
+Click the bookmarklet once you are there to get hints and annotations.
+All the links in the reading list open in a new window.
+After you finished all the steps, please return here (simply by closing that window).

+And now, enjoy the ride!
 ---
 title: Dear Diary
 ---